 The ellipsis is used when omitting words, plain and simple.
-Whether you’re writing a quote and leaving parts out because it’s too long, wanting to use the trailing off tactic, showing a character’s hesitation, or adding tension in a story, the ellipsis can save space while also omitting unnecessary information.
-However you use it, the ellipsis can come in handy.
+Whether you’re writing a quote and leaving parts out because it’s too long, wanting to use the trailing-off tactic, showing a character’s hesitation, or adding tension in a story, the ellipsis can save space while also omitting unnecessary information.
+However you use it, the ellipses can come in handy.

 It wasn’t until I started editing that I realized there was a specific number of periods that are required to create a proper ellipsis.
 What’s that number, you ask?
 Three.
 Just three magical dots (…).

 As long as you only use three periods, the ellipsis is easy to figure out and use.
-There are several ways in which the ellipsis can be used.
+There are two ways (per the Chicago Style) in which the ellipses can be used.